Moynalty: Origins of the name

-The Synod of Kells in 1152 restructured Catholicism on Ireland, replacing a monastic system of directing the Irish Church with a system of parishes, dioceses and archdioceses.
+The Synod of Kells in 1152 restructured Catholicism in Ireland, replacing a monastic system of directing the Irish Church with a system of parishes, dioceses and archdioceses.
 As the old manorial village had embraced the name of the surrounding plain, the new parish assumed that name 'Magh n-Ealta' also.

 Current village

-The village was built by the grandson of James Farrell who purchased the lands of Moynalty and its hinterland in 1790.
-That grandson John Arthur completed the building of Moynalty Village in 1837 and it is to some extent based on a Swiss design.
+The village was built by the grandson of James Farrell, who purchased the lands of Moynalty and its hinterland in 1790.
+That grandson, John Arthur, completed the building of Moynalty Village in 1837, and it is to some extent based on a Swiss design.
 The village was built on one side only earning it the saying "All To One Side Like The Village Of Moynalty".
 It was only after 1900 that houses were built on the river side of the village.

 The Donore Hoard of bronze artifacts, a bronze chain, plates, and a door knocker, decorated in an 8th-century style, were discovered in the townland of Donore, Moynalty during an excavation in 1984.
 The items have been housed in the National Museum of Ireland since June 1985.

 There was a small lace-making industry in Moynalty.
-This lace making industry supplied Lace to the wife of King George at Buckingham Palace in London.
+This lace-making industry supplied Lace to the wife of King George at Buckingham Palace in London.
 The village has become a familiar face in the national Tidy Towns competition.
-Moynalty was awarded with the title of Best Kept Town in All of Ireland in 2011.
-The village also hosts the Moynalty Steam Threshing festival, held every August since 1975.
+Moynalty was awarded the title of Best Kept Town in All of Ireland in 2011.
+The village also hosts the Moynalty Steam Threshing festival, which has been held every August since 1975.